-ELEANOR BEARDSLEY: The New Years Eve address by the president is always a big deal in France.
+The New Year's Eve address by the president is always a big deal in France.
 This year, Sarkozy said the economic crisis meant hosting the G8 and G20 summits was a huge responsibility.
 France, he said, would strive to build a more regulated, less brutal world.
 And he said there must be radical changes.

-President NICOLAS SARKOZY (France): (Through Translator) The system put in place in 1945 is for a world that doesn't exist anymore.
+NICOLAS SARKOZY: (Through Translator) The system put in place in 1945 is for a world that doesn't exist anymore.
 Today we have flexible exchange rates and new currencies.
 What's the sense of a model based on the accumulation of dollar reserves?
 It's simply unstable and makes part of the world dependent on American monetary policy.

-In the United States, the talk is all about Chinas undervalued currency.
-But much of the rest world is also affected by the weak dollar, says Philippe Dessertine, head of Paris High Finance Institute.
+BEARDSLEY: In the United States, the talk is all about China's undervalued currency.
+But much of the rest world is also affected by the weak dollar, says Philippe Dessertine, head of Paris' High Finance Institute.

-Mr. PHILIPPE DESSERTINE (Director, Paris' High Finance Institute): (Through translator) A large majority of countries feel that using the dollar as the only reserve currency is very dangerous.
+PHILIPPE DESSERTINE: (Through translator) A large majority of countries feel that using the dollar as the only reserve currency is very dangerous.
 Just look at the Federal Reserve's latest actions, which favors the U.S., but has consequences for the rest of the world.
 Emerging countries and Europe really want to change that.

-Nicholas Dungan, a U.S. based advisor with the French Institute of International and Strategic Relations, says America cannot control the international monetary system by itself.
-But the U.S. is still reluctant to surrender the dollars dominant position.
+BEARDSLEY: Nicholas Dungan, a U.S. based advisor with the French Institute of International and Strategic Relations, says America cannot control the international monetary system by itself.
+But the U.S. is still reluctant to surrender the dollar's dominant position.

-Mr. NICHOLAS DUNGAN (U.S. based advisor, French Institute of International and Strategic Relations): What Sarkozy is proposing has some uniquely European and indeed some uniquely French aspects to it, particularly with respect to international financial regulation, trying to stabilize currency rates, trying to stabilize commodity prices.
+NICHOLAS DUNGAN: What Sarkozy is proposing has some uniquely European and indeed some uniquely French aspects to it, particularly with respect to international financial regulation, trying to stabilize currency rates, trying to stabilize commodity prices.
 Those are not going to be the areas where the United States, and indeed Obama, is most receptive.

 INSKEEP: And you hear Eleanor's reports right here on MORNING EDITION from NPR News.